spinnaker/spinnaker.github.io/community/contributing/index.md

 For more details about the patch submission process, look at [How to submit a patch](/community/contributing/submitting/).

-## How to run Spinnaker Locally
+## How to run Spinnaker locally for development

+Running Spinnaker locally on your machine is a great option for testing changes before submitting a pull request.

 The [environments](/setup/install/environment/#local-git) page offers a guide for using Halyard to configure a local git repository consistent with a released version of Spinnaker.
 This can be a great option for developers looking to contribute to Spinnaker to make and test their changes before sending any code for review.

-Follow the [setup](/setup/install/) guide as normal, and use the Local Git portion of the environments page to get started.